A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Featured

-federal poverty level (FPL)
+federal poverty level (FPL) / federal poverty guidelines

-What is the federal poverty level (FPL)?
+What is the federal poverty level (federal poverty guidelines)?

 The federal poverty level (FPL) is commonly used to refer to the federal poverty guidelines that HHS issues each year.
 (Although HHS notes that “federal poverty guidelines” is actually the correct terminology, and that “federal poverty level” should be avoided, the latter tends to be more frequently used.)